 Hi there!
 Welcome to Flawed yet Functional where I use food to heal my body and dramatically improve my autoimmune symptoms (very stable blood sugar as a Type 1 Diabetic!).
 Through my health journey, I’ve learned to develop my own recipes because I can’t eat the same dishes for long.
 I love variety!
 In the winter, I love to eat soup.
-Today, I’d like to share my latest creation with you: AIP Creamy Ham and Parsnip Soup.
+Today, I’d like to share my latest creation with you: Paleo Ham Soup with Parsnips.
 It’s dairy-free and gluten-free while still hearty, creamy and packed with flavor.
 Check it out!

 And the winner is…Parsnips!